Beyond Public Access in LLM Pre-Training Data: Data and Methods

-To account for this we test two different GPT models (GPT-4o and GPT-4o Mini) that were trained during the same period, and ideally on the same data, such that if our tests show very different AUROC results then time-specific causes are unlikely to be decisive.
-This study design helps isolate prior model knowledge of the data as the primary driver of our results.\footnote{This differences we observe cannot be explained by GPT-4o simply being better at distinguishing human-authored from AI-generated text than GPT-4o Mini, as AUROC here measures the difference in knowledge within the same model between books published prior to and after training completion.
-Even assuming a model has perfect identification capability, if it had not been trained on any of the test samples, we would expect an AUROC score of approximately 50\%.}
+Our study design also helps isolate prior model knowledge of the data.
+Specifically, our results are unlikely due to GPT-4o simply being better at distinguishing human-authored from AI-generated text than GPT-4o Mini, as AUROC here measures the difference in knowledge within the same model between books published prior to and after training completion.
+Even assuming a model has perfect identification capability, if it had not been trained on any of the test samples, we would expect an AUROC score of approximately 50\%.

+It is also unclear how temporal bias would apply to DE-COP.
+As it is calculated based on how well the model identifies real text from paraphrases based in the same time period, with the same names, dates and concepts.
+For temporal bias to apply there would have to be some reason why paraphrases generated on text published prior to a models cutoff are more detectable than those generated on text published after besides for familiarity with the text.
+But with DE-COP we are not comparing paragraphs across years with different concepts or names.
+Instead, we are only directly comparing a paragraph with its paraphrased alternatives.

-We carefully filter the dataset to avoid any ambiguous cases, such as second edition books with potentially minor changes on the previous editions published during the training period, that risk contaminating our ``unseen'' classification.
-Additionally, to minimize edge cases where publication dates might overlap with training cutoffs, we excluded books published during a model's cutoff year from tests involving that specific model.
-Consequently, not every model was tested on precisely the same set of books (see Appendix \ref{sec:book-details}).
+We carefully filter the dataset to avoid any ambiguous cases -- such as second edition books with potentially minor changes on the previous editions published during the training period -- that risk contaminating our ``unseen'' classification.
+Additionally, to minimize edge cases where publication dates might overlap with training cutoffs, we excluded books published during a model's cutoff year from tests involving that specific model.Consequently, not every model was tested on precisely the same set of books: GPT-4o and GPT-4o Mini were each tested on 26 books (excluding 2023 publications), while GPT-3.5 Turbo was tested on 28 books (excluding 2021 publications).
+See Appendix \ref{sec:book-details} for the full list.